i3dprogrammer/Django-LocalAnimeWebsite/README.md

 # How to use
-Put your animes in the watchanime/static/videos folder -> <b>Anime title should be the folder name</b>
+Put the videos you want to share locally in the watchanime/static/videos/folder -> <b>Video title should be the folder name</b>
+Then open run_server.bat

 # Requirements
 Python <br/>